top of page

 If your requirements are not catered for above, your money would be better spent on a professionally installed air conditioning system.

 We can recommend professional, fully qualified air conditioning FGAS installers local to you.
-Installers who can offer a 5 Year Warranty.
 Call us to find out more.

 bottom of page